justinklein2001/justinklein2001/README.md

 - 👋 Hi, I’m Justin Klein (@justinklein2001)
-- 👀 I’m interested in full stack development at this pressing moment,
+- 👀 I’m interested in full stack development at this pressing moment
 - 🌱 I’m currently learning React, Node.js, Java, & Azure Hosting
 - 💞️ I’m looking to collaborate on any full-stack project
 - 📫 How to reach me @ justinklein.ca